 Imagine waking up one morning to find out the home that you lived in for years is reduced to ashes, all your assets are gone, your family members are injured and left with no food, money or shelter.
 Now, imagine being pregnant or having a pregnant wife only a week away from her delivery date in this situation.
 Scary?
 Given the frequent slum fires and violent eviction drives – unfortunately this is not a very uncommon scenario in Dhaka, the capital of Bangladesh.

 There are many such unsung heroes behind the health index progress of Bangladesh over the past couple of decades.
 These heroes do not come with capes, neither can they fly; their superpower lies in the fact that they are ‘from the community and for the community’.
-To them, their beneficiaries mean more than just a client.
-Even in the most unstable of situations- be it political unrest, fire break-outs or natural disasters- our community health workers have stood in the frontline to ensure health and wellbeing for the underserved population of Bangladesh since 1970s.
-From going door-to-door to teach mothers how to make oral saline in order to prevent child death caused by diarrhoea, to immunizing children, facilitating medicine course completion of identified TB patients, or ensuring risk-free delivery for pregnant women; BRAC community health workers (more popularly known as Shashthya Kormi and Shashthya Shebika) have been at the forefront of safeguarding healthcare needs of their community members.
-They have adapted new techniques, managed crisis situations and served as per the community’s need; saving millions of lives every year.
+To them, their clients mean more than just a client.
+Even in the most unstable of situations – be it political unrest, fire break-outs or natural disasters – our community health workers have stood in the frontline to ensure health and wellbeing for the underserved population of Bangladesh since 1970s.
+From going door-to-door to teaching mothers how to make oral saline in order to prevent child deaths caused by diarrhoea, to immunising children, facilitating medicine course completion of identified TB patients, or ensuring risk-free delivery for pregnant women; BRAC community health workers (more popularly known as shashthya kormi and shashthya shebika) have been at the forefront of safeguarding healthcare needs of their community members.
+They have adapted new techniques, managed crisis situations and served whenever their communities needed them, saving lives every year.

-BRAC health, nutrition and population programme stands tall as the hub of world’s largest community health worker network.
-At BRAC, we reach at the doorstep of 110 million people across Bangladesh through a trained cadre of 50,000 Shashthya Kormi(s) and Shashthya Shebika(s).
+BRAC’s health, nutrition and population programme stands tall as the hub of world’s largest network for community health workers.
+At BRAC, we reach the doorsteps of 110 million people across Bangladesh through a trained cadre of 50,000 shashthya kormi(s) and shashthya shebika(s).
 Our community health workers provide services to the community by promoting preventive, curative, rehabilitative and referral support.
 They offer health education and counselling to the community, creating a pathway to promote behavioural change for a healthy lifestyle.
 Our community health workers provide an array of essential healthcare services including antenatal care, postnatal care, delivery care, adolescent healthcare, maternal,child nutrition and immunization.
 We also provide screening, primary treatment and awareness about basic communicable and non-communicable diseases.
 However, we do not just stop at primary healthcare.
 BRAC currently runs a nation-wide medical referral system, where our community health workers identify cases in the community that needs specialized support, and connect patients with appropriate government and non-government health service providers.

 Another embedded activity of our community health workers that often goes unnoticed is how they utilize this vast nationwide network and identify persons with disabilities to be referred to appropriate affordable facilities for specialized support.
 For example, many persons with visual impairment are referred to BRAC vision centres on a daily basis where they receive treatment at a minimal expense.
 Whereas, many persons with other forms of physical disability (referred by our community health workers from all over the country), have been receiving rehabilitative support from BRAC Limb & Brace centres since the year 2000.